Dechrissen/website/blog/pokemon-solus-rgb.md

 Well, if it weren't for the existence of the [pokered disassembly](https://github.com/pret/pokered), I wouldn't have been able to do this project at all.
 The disassembly is the work of the Pokémon Reverse Engineering Team and it's available to fork on GitHub.
 Actually, they've done disassemblies for various other Pokémon games.
 Check out [their GitHub page](https://github.com/pret) if you're interested.

 So, what is it?
 Essentially it's a recreation of the original Z80 assembly code which is then compiled into the ROMs for Red/Blue.
-The details of the reverse engineering process is beyond the scope of my knowledge, but all I can say is that it's impressive.
+The details of the reverse engineering process are beyond the scope of my knowledge, but all I can say is that it's impressive.
 I didn't have prior experience with Z80 assembly (it helps to have a baseline understanding when working with the codebase), but my general takeaway is that it's pretty difficult, imo.
-But it's an interesting challenge.
+But it's an interesting challenge nonetheless.
 Without having a comprehensive understanding of the code, it's still possible to make generalizations about what certain parts of the code are doing, and make adjustments accordingly for your purposes.

 The whole project took me about a month and a half from start to completion.
-Granted, this romhack is quite quite small in scope, but I'm still satisfied with that amount of time (I thought it would take longer).
+Granted, this romhack is quite small in scope, but I'm still satisfied with that amount of time (I thought it would take longer).

 ## Application of my ideas